teddygroves/documentation/Lims-extensions-ui/README.md

-LIMS - Laboratory Information Management System.
+This is the frontend for LIMS - Laboratory Information Management System.
 We have developed add-ons to Benchling that are specific for our center.
 For example to visualize the lineage of strains and cell lines or make sample registration easier when submitting samples to the Analytical Core, IPC or the NGS lab.